remoteinterview/zero/docs/mdx/README.md

 Zero automatically converts all `.md` files to HTML pages.

 Zero also supports [MDX](https://mdxjs.com/).
-This means you can use JSX in between your markdown like this:
+This means you can use JSX in-between your markdown like this:

 ```markdown
 import Graph from './components/graph'